 Before we dive in, make sure you have:

-• PHP 7.4 or higher installed on your machine (for better security and performance)
+- PHP 7.4 or higher installed on your web server or local machine

-• A text editor or IDE for writing PHP code
+- A text editor or IDE for writing your PHP script

 For this tutorial, I’ll use SendLayer as our email service provider, but the steps are similar regardless of which provider you choose.